AbubakarWebDev/nextjs-watermelondb-indexeddb-typescript/README.md

 ### 1. Babel Configuration Issues

-WatermelonDB requires custom Babel configuration, which presents challenges when used with Next.js:
+WatermelonDB requires a custom Babel configuration, which presents challenges when used with Next.js:

 - Simple React apps using Babel for compilation can easily accommodate WatermelonDB.
 - Next.js uses the SWC compiler by default for optimized builds.